 When can the patient start using the contraceptive injection?

 The patient can start using the injection at any time of their menstrual cycle as long as they are not pregnant.
-However, if they start on any day other than the first five days of their period then they would need to use condoms.
+However, if they start on any day other than the first five days of their period, they would need to use condoms.

 What should the patient do if they want to try and become pregnant?

-Patients are usually advised to omit the next injections if they would like to get pregnant.
-Don’t forget to advise the patient on pre-pregnancy care such as folic acid and quitting smoking.
+Patients are usually advised to omit further injections once they have decided they want to get pregnant.
+There can be up to a one year delay between stopping the depot injection and normal fertility resuming.
+Don’t forget to advise the patient on pre-pregnancy care such as folic acid and smoking cessation.

 Can the patient restart depot injections after having a baby?

-Patient’s can start the injection.
+Patients can restart the injection after having a baby.
 If the injection is started after day 21 advise them to use condoms for seven days.